Kokkini/SabeRL/DESIGN-GameAgnosticRL.md

 The framework supports:
 1. **Actions**: Number arrays where each element can be:
    - Discrete (0 or 1) for button presses
-   - Continuous (any value in [low, high]) for analog inputs (mouse, joystick)
+   - Continuous real-valued actions in original units (no normalization/mapping)
 2. **Action Spaces**: Each action index has an associated `ActionSpace` that defines how to sample it
 3. **Observation Arrays**: Normalized number arrays (game-agnostic)
 4. **Reward Shaping**: Handled by GameCore

 This design makes the framework:
 - Flexible (supports both discrete and continuous actions in the same array)
-- Clear (action spaces explicitly define how each action is sampled)
+- Clear (action spaces explicitly define how each action is sampled/validated)
-- Game-agnostic (GameCore defines action spaces, PolicyAgent uses them for sampling)
+- Game-agnostic (GameCore defines action spaces; PolicyAgent samples continuous actions using mean from the network and a single learnable std)

 ## PPO Algorithm Adaptations for Mixed Action Types